karottenreibe/karottenreibe.github.com/_posts/2009-10-21-ruby-c-extension-3.markdown

 summary:
     Advancing further and further, obstacles
     soon start to present themselves.
-title: Ruby C Extensions -- Part 3
+title: Ruby C Extensions Part 3 -- Directory Structure and extconf.rb
 ---

 This is part 3 of my little adventures